 Let's face it – we can't stick to our commitments 100 percent of the time.
 Things come up, and that's okay.

-When you can't meet up with your mentee in person, try to at least touch base asynchronously.
-Your mentor can send you a list of questions to answer in your own time; they might even send you some feedback after reading your answers.
+When a mentor can’t meet with their mentee in person, they should try to at least touch base asynchronously.
+Mentors can send their mentee a list of questions to answer in their own time and return with feedback and their answers.

-This asynchronous mode of communication is a great way to keep the momentum going, especially when you're short on time (which we so often are these days).
+This asynchronous mode of communication is a great way to keep the momentum going, especially when participants are short on time (which we so often are these days).

-Mentorship meetings can get boring if you stick to the same routine every single time.
-Spice things up by alternating between in-person and remote meetings, or try different mentoring activities altogether.
+Mentorship meetings can get boring if they stick to the same routine every single time.
+Mentors can spice things up by alternating between in-person and remote meetings, or try different mentoring activities altogether.

 Some creative meeting ideas:

-• Take a walk and talk about your mentee's progress so far
+- Take a walk and talk about the mentee's progress so far

-• Write down your goals for the next meeting and share them with each other
+- Write down goals for the next meeting and share them

-The possibilities are endless – so get creative!
+The possibilities are endless—so encourage mentors to get creative!
 As quoted by Joey Sasson, VP of Sales and Logistics at Moving APT:

 “Embrace change!
 It's easy to get wrapped up in your way of doing things, but the reality is that things are constantly changing.
 If you are not open to change, you miss opportunities to learn and grow.”

-Our final technique is an important one that often goes overlooked: leveraging your network.
+The last of these mentoring techniques is an important one that often goes overlooked: leveraging professional networks.

-Your mentee is probably eager to learn from anyone in your circle – so introduce them.
-You might underestimate the value of this, having already connected with everyone in your current network.
+Mentees are probably eager to learn from anyone in the mentor’s circle—so encourage them to introduce them.
+Mentors might underestimate the value of this, having already connected with everyone in their current network.
 But rest assured that mentees are generally eager for more connections and insights.

 “Introducing your mentee to someone in your network is a great way to strengthen your relationship with both that person and your mentee.”